eclipse/kiso-testing/docs/modules_usage/ykush_control.rst

 Controlling an Yepkit USB hub
 ===============================

-The ykush auxiliary offers commands to control an Yepkit usb hub.
-Ports can be switched on and off individually.
+The ykush auxiliary offers commands to control an Yepkit USB hub, allowing to switch the USB ports on and off individually.

 Usage Examples